Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 - Whitelist IP addresses for accessing certain networks (B)

 VPNs are also used for entertainment purposes.
-Due to the fact VPNs mask the IP address of users connecting to their servers, Amazon Prime, Hulu, and any other site you visit won't be able to tell where you're located in the world – so you can bypass dreaded ‘this content is not available in your country' screens.
-On top of movies buffs, US gamers use VPNs for a number of reasons, including:
+Due to the fact VPNs mask the IP address of users connecting to their servers, Netflix, Amazon Prime, Hulu, and other sites you visit won’t be able to tell where you’re located in the world – so you can bypass the often-dreaded ‘this content is not available in your country’ screens.

 - Preventing ISP Throttling – some gamers need to hide what they're playing from their internet service provider.
 ISPs sometimes slow down your internet speeds if they can see you're performing data-intensive tasks like playing a multiplayer online game, which is known as ISP or bandwidth throttling.